koiosonline/TDFA/termbase/readme.md

 #### Call
 Relates to options.
 Call options are financial contracts that give the option buyer the right, but not the obligation, to buy a stock, bond, commodity or other asset or instrument at a specified price within a specific time period.
 A call buyer profits when the underlying asset increases in price.<br/><br/>
 #### Candlestick
 Also called: 'Japanese' candlestick.
 The Japanese candlestick is a representation of price.
 It includes the opening price, the closing price, the highest price and the lowest price of an asset in a specified amount of time.
 Analysis of Japanese candlesticks can give a trader much more information on the markets than price visualised as a line.
 Be sure to check different candlestick patterns.
-Google: Candlestick cheatsheet.<br/><br/>
+[Candlestick cheatsheets](https://forexpops.com/forex-candlestick-patterns-cheat-sheet/).<br/><br/>
 #### Capital gain
 Capital gain is the rise in value of an asset.
 The gain is not realised until the asset is sold.<br/><br/>
 #### CBOE